eorochena/Introduction_to_Ansible/lectures/001-Introduction_to_Ansible.md

 ### Playbooks

-Playbooks is Ansible's configuration, deployment and orchestration language.
+Playbooks are Ansible's configuration, deployment and orchestration language.
 Playbooks can describe a policy or a process you want to deploy on a remote system.

 ## Online Resources